drivendataorg/zamba/MAINTAINING.md

 #### Weight lookup mapping

 The weight lookup mapping in `zamba/models/config.py` connects each model to the private s3 directory where model training results live.
 These directories are only used as the source of what to publish.
-All user-facing model weights come from the public buckets, and official configs are within the zamba package.
+All user-facing model weights come from the public buckets, and official configs are contained within the zamba package.

 For example,
 ```